Jana Novotná

 Jana Novotná (/cs/; 2 October 1968 – 19 November 2017) was a Czech professional tennis player.
-She was ranked world No. 2 in women's singles by the Women's Tennis Association (WTA) in 1997, and as the world No. 1 in women's doubles for 67 weeks.
-Novotná won the women's singles title at Wimbledon in 1998, and was runner-up in three other singles majors.
+She was ranked world No. 2 in women's singles by the Women's Tennis Association (WTA), achieved in July 1997, and as the world No. 1 in women's doubles for 67 weeks.
+Novotná won 24 WTA Tour–level singles titles, including the 1998 Wimbledon Championships, and was runner-up in three other singles majors.
 She also won twelve major women's doubles titles (completing a double career Grand Slam), four major mixed doubles titles, and three Olympic medals.
-Novotná played a serve and volley game, an increasingly rare style of play among women during her career.
+Novotná played a serve-and-volley game, an increasingly rare style of play among women during her career.

 Career

 Novotná turned professional in February 1987.
 She was known primarily for her success as a doubles player in the early years of her career.
 Novotná began to have success in singles in the early 1990s, once four-time Grand Slam singles champion Hana Mandlíková became her coach.
 Mandlíková coached her for nine years.
 Her earlier coach was Mike Estep.